dbackowski/rails_simple_event_sourcing/README.md

   # When true, falls back to convention-based handler resolution
   # When false, requires explicit registration of all handlers
   config.use_naming_convention_fallback = true

+  # Number of events displayed per page in the Events Viewer (defaults to 25)
+  config.events_per_page = 50
 end
 ```